ValentinaPanic/ValentinaPanic.github.io/_posts/2020-06-25-my_first_cli_ruby_gem_go_hiking.markdown

  Deciding on a theme was kind of easy.
 I live in Colorado, the state that offers an amazing outdoors’s life.
 My goal was to offer users (mainly Denver visitors) a way to quickly decide on a hike trail they want to go on.
     This website (http://www.hikingproject.com) has a nice list of great hikes.
 To get an API from them, I had to sign up and I received my API key that I used to get needed data.

- To create a gem, I needed to type bundle gem <file name> in my terminal.
+ To create a gem, I needed to type bundle gem go_hiking in my terminal.
 This command pre-populated a basic directory with:

 * Bin
 * Lib
 * .gitignore
-* .gemspec
+* go_hiking.gemspec
 * Gemfile
 * License.txt
 * Rakefile